-This is a draft executive order created by POGO and submitted to campaigns and transition teams in 2016.
+This is a draft executive order created by POGO, and numerous groups concerned about federal government ethics, and submitted to campaigns and transition teams in 2016.
 View a summary here.

 Ethics Commitments by Executive Branch Personnel

 By the authority vested in me as President by the Constitution and the laws of the United States of America, including section 301 of title 3, United States Code, and Sections 3301 and 7301 of title 5, United States Code, it is hereby ordered as follows: